hassanjawwad12/concurrency-patterns/README.md

 # concurrency-patterns
-All the concurrency patterns in go

-Three main concurrency patterns in go are
+Three main concurrency patterns in go are:

 ## for-select loop
 * Buffered channel is made if we give a capacity in the make
 * For asynchronous communication we need to have a buffered channel